-Alleged Act of Discrimination: If an individual or party believes MKRC has violated their civil rights on the basis of race, color, national origin, age, disability, religion, sex or English proficiency, then they are entitled to file a formal complaint by following the Title VI complaint procedure.
+Alleged Act of Discrimination: If an individual or party believes MKRC has violated their civil rights on the basis of race, color, national origin, sexual orientation, gender identity, age, disability, marital status, citizenship, genetic information, English proficiency, prior incarceration status, or veteran status, then they are entitled to file a formal complaint by following the Title VI complaint procedure.
+It is important to note that while MKRC holds itself responsible to nondiscrimination regarding these protected characteristics, Title VI policy legally extends to race, color, or national origin-as well as the extensions provided for Environmental Justice and Limited English Proficiency.

 Formal complaint is received and filed by MKRC: MKRC implemented a Title VI Complaint Procedure to provide guidance through the Title VI process that is compliant with the guidelines found in Chapter VII of the Federal Transit Administration Circular 4702.1B, dated October 1, 2012.
-MKRC does not discriminate on the basis of race, color, national origin, age, disability, religion, sex or English Proficiency.
+MKRC does not discriminate on the basis of race, color, national origin, sexual orientation, gender identity, age, disability, marital status, citizenship, genetic information, English proficiency, prior incarceration status, or veteran status.
 MKRC is responsible for providing guidance and guidelines pertaining to its complaint procedures against MKRC.
 All alleged acts of discrimination shall be submitted to MKRC immediately.
 Formal complaints shall be filed with MKRC within 180 calendar days of the date in which the alleged act occurred.
-If the individual could not reasonably be expected to know the act was discriminatory within the 180-day period, the individual may file complaint up to 60 days after becoming aware.
+If the individual could not reasonably be expected to know the act was discriminatory within the 180-day period, the individual may file a complaint up to 60 days after becoming aware.

-Formal complaint is reviewed by MKRC: MKRC staff shall meet with complainant within 45 days after receiving the official complaint to clarify any possible questions.
+Formal complaint is reviewed by MKRC: MKRC staff shall meet with the complainant within 45 days after receiving the official complaint to clarify any possible questions.